pimplikarmaanas/Rhythmia/README.md

 ## What's next for Rhythmia

 In the future, Rhythmia is looking to use either FitBit or AppleHealth API to allow users to have a fully functional interface while they are running.
 This will be in the form of an Apple application and/or a WatchOS app.
 Furthermore, we look to add another mode called "Program" where a user can set their target and minimum BPM and they can work up to that BPM and slow down if they need to.

+## Demo
+[Here](https://www.youtube.com/watch?v=27Py8e6_Csk) is a link to a demo that we used.

+# Context
+Since we haven't implemented the use of FitBit or AppleHealth API, we found a dataset which contained the heartbeat at certain times of an athlete while running.
+This heartbeat is then used as the data for Rhythmia.
+It can be seen that the Spotify queue is being updated with faster paced songs, which correlate to the runners heartrate.